ClairePleche/PCBS_srt/README.md

 ```
 ## Previous programming experience
 -> I had previously used R a little bit, to analyze behavioural data.
 I also used a little bit Matlab for data analysis as well.
-It as the first time that I programmed an experiment.
+It was the first time that I programmed an experiment and also the first time that I used Python.